vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/category-and-tags.md

 title: Category and tags
 icon: tag
 category:
-  - blog
+  - Blog
 tag:
-  - blog
+  - Blog
-  - category
+  - Category
-  - tag
+  - Tag
 ---

 You can configure category and tags for articles through frontmatter to make them appear in specific categories and tags pages.